Franco Colapinto: 2024

 For 2024 season, Colapinto was partnered at MP Motorsport alongside 2021 FIA Formula 3 champion Dennis Hauger.
 Qualifying 15th in Bahrain opener, he had a shaky sprint race but was able to move up the order in the feature race, as he scored his first points with sixth place.
 He would then have a woeful weekend in Jeddah, stalling in the sprint and had a suspension failure after colliding with the wall in the feature race.
 In Melbourne, Colapinto qualified 13th, but was able to navigate through the chaos in the sprint race and finish fourth.
 In the feature race, Colapinto fought back up to finish seventh, but was later disqualified due to a technical infringement.
-In Imola round, Colapinto qualified in the top 10, with ninth.
-A slow start dropped him to third during the sprint, but quickly overcame Amaury Cordeel and later made a daring last lap pass on Paul Aron for the lead, which allowed Colapinto to claim his first F2 victory.
-He followed that with a strong fifth place in the feature race.
+In the Imola round, Colapinto qualified in the top-ten, with ninth.
+A slow start dropped him to third during the sprint, but he quickly overcame Amaury Cordeel and later made a daring last lap pass on Paul Aron for the lead, which allowed Colapinto to claim his first F2 victory.
+He followed the win with a strong fifth place in the feature race.

 Colapinto scored more points in Monaco with fifth place in the sprint race after a strong qualifying, but a late slump in the feature race saw him slip to 13th place.
 In Barcelona, Colapinto secured third in qualifying.
 A track limits penalty demoted him to 18th in the sprint race, but a strong showing in the feature race rewarded him with second place.

 In Austria, he qualified fourth and a heated battle in the sprint with teammate Hauger turned for the worse as Colapinto spun on the final lap, dropping him to 11th.
 Nonetheless, the next day, an alternate strategy saw Colapinto climb up the field in the late laps to finish second, scoring another podium.
 Colapinto qualified fourth in Silverstone, and managed the wet weather during the sprint to finish fifth, which included a last-lap pass on Jak Crawford.
 Running the alternate strategy in the feature race allowed Colapinto to finish fourth.
-In Hungary, Colapinto picked up more points in a tricky sprint race to finish fifth, but an unlucky Safety Car timing on Sunday left him dropping from sixth to 13th.
+In Hungary, Colapinto picked up more points in a tricky sprint race to finish fifth, but unlucky Safety Car timing in the feature race dropped him from sixth to 13th.
 Colapinto would fail to score in Spa-Francorchamps as he struggled his way out of the points positions in a sprint race cut short early, while an engine issue ended his feature race on the first lap.
 At that time, Colapinto sat sixth in the standings with 96 points, 13 ahead of teammate Hauger.

-Following his news of his promotion to Formula One with Williams Racing ahead of Monza, Colapinto vacated his seat at MP Motorsport and was replaced by Oliver Goethe.
+Following the news of his promotion to Formula One with Williams Racing ahead of Monza, Colapinto vacated his seat at MP Motorsport and was replaced by Oliver Goethe.